HactarCE/Nomic-Rules/README.md

 ### Proposal modification

 A player may edit a proposal they have submitted if that proposal is open for voting and has no votes cast by players other than its author.

+## Win conditions

+The game ends when one or more players have won.